algorand/pyteal/docs/accessing_transaction_field.rst

   Txn.application_args.length() # get the number of application arguments in the transaction Txn.application_args[0] # get the first application argument Txn.application_args[1] # get the second application argument

+  # as of TEAL v5, PyTeal expressions can be used to dynamically index into array properties as well
+  Txn.application_args[Txn.application_args.length() - Int(1)] # get the last application argument

 .. _txn_special_case_arrays: